Community Food Share Pantry

 The Community Food Share Committee, which oversees and operates the CFS Pantry, purchases food from the RI Food Bank and We Share Hope.
 It also accepts donations from individuals and community groups.

-A large team of volunteers procure the food, set-up and present the food, and coordinate the distribution each month.
+The CFS Committee recruits a large team of volunteers who procure, set-up, and present the food and who coordinate the distribution each month.
 Children and youth from our Sunday school also assist the program.
+The program is endowed through a generous bequest from the late Dino Germani.

 Every first Tuesday of the month, First Unitarian prepares and delivers a meal to the residents of Emmanuel House, a homeless shelter in Providence started by the Catholic Diocese of Providence to address a growing emergency need for shelter.
 Coordinated by our Neighborhood Social Justice Committee, First Unitarian also collects clothing and food to be donated to the residents of Emmanuel House.
 Many volunteer opportunities exist to help with this mission.